 They must be big enough to enable visitors to walk along the path and spacious at the same time to allow the path to take turns.
 Sometimes they enjoyed riding on a boat in a pond.

 The Zen garden is particularly designed for achieving enlightenment.
-This type of gardens developed in the Muromachi period.
+This type of garden developed in the Muromachi period.
 We will see the detail of two types of them below.

 A Moss Garden

 The Moss thrives naturally in humid and rainy climate in Japan.
-Moss gardens establish a soft and a gentle feel, and its green colors calm our eyes and souls.
+Moss gardens create a soft and a gentle feel, and its green colors calm our eyes and souls.